 Describe the barriers which hindered participation by parents in parental involvement activities during the previous school year.
-Include the steps the LEA will take during the current school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].
+Include the steps the LEA will take during the upcoming school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].

-count Barrier (Including the Specific Subgroup) T 1 Parent working hours conflicting with school events.
+count Subaroupi Steps the School will Take to Overcome 1 Parent working hours conflicting with school events.
 Hold events at varied hours.
 2 Limited English proficiency.
 Offer translators when available for after school events.
 Have communication documents in various languages.
 3 Mobility due to homelessness.
-District Homeless Education Parent Specialist assists schools with establishing and maintaining contact with homeless families and also provides resources available.
-4 Parent motivation or lack of interest District uses surveys to direct activities and shares the results of the surveys with schools so that they can do the same.
+District Homeless Parent Specialist assists schools with establishing and maintaining contact with homeless families and also provides resources available.
+4 Parent motivation or lack of interest tion or lack of District uses surveys to direct activities and shares the results of the surveys with schools so that they can do the same.
 5 Transportation The Homeless Specialist and the Title I Parent Involvement Specialist conduct home visits to communicate between the home and school, when transportation is an issue or there is no available phone.
 6 Improving community outreach.
-Parent resource guide to be distributed to all students in the district and to the health department, chamber of commerce, library, etc. 7 Multiple children.
-Schools are providing open houses at variety of times and days, and having grade levels at difference times.
+Parent resource guide to be distributed to all students in the district and to the health department, chamber of commerce, library, etc Resource fair held to educate families on available community resources.
+7 Multiple children.
+Child care being offered at some events.
+Also schools are providing events that cross multiple grade levels such as open houses at variety of times and days, and having grade levels at different times.
 8 Low attendance to SAC and PTO.
 Increase advertisement of events to include school kiosks, school newsletters, flyers, and school websites.
+Flexible schedule of SAC and/or PTO meetings.
 9 Socioeconomic condition of families.
-Increase parent awareness of resources and offer varied workshops to parents.
-10 ELL families intimidated by meetings held at the ELL meetings will be held at various elementary schools and not at the Government Services Building.
+Increase parent awareness of resources and offer varied workshops to help empower parents.
+District resource fair to be held to help educate families.
+10 ELL families intimidated by meetings held at the ELL meetings moved to an elementary school and not at the Government Services Building.

 Government Services Building.
 11 Low participation in DPAC.
 Advance scheduling of meetings.
 More solicitation at school SAC meetings.
+12 Increase communication attempts and vary methods use to contact families.